Planning 3 days in New Orleans? How to spend 3 days in New Orleans? Is it enough time in The Big Easy?

 This is a great way to spend a nice afternoon.
 Cruise on an authentic steamboat on the lower Mississippi River.
 Take in the views.
 Visit the engine room.
 Have an optional creole lunch.

-3. History Food Tour
+3. New Orleans Cocktail and Food History Tour

 4. Hop-On & Hop-Off Bus